 It will be significant for understanding the possible reasons leading to the iCloud photos not syncing error before taking any further measures.

-We know that a great many methods can be used to repair such a issue of iCloud photos not syncing.
-We made a systematic and comprehensive comparison off all potential solutions then screen the top 5 ways to remove this issue.
+We know that a great many methods can be used to repair such a issue of iCloud photos not uploading or syncing.
+We made a systematic and comprehensive comparison off all potential solutions then screen the top 7 ways to remove this issue.

 Apple offers free iCloud storage for 5 GB.
 If you have synced too many photos and videos to iCloud already, the free iCloud storage may be run out, then the iCloud sync feature will be stopped.

-You can go to Settings, click your device name, then iCloud > Storage & Backup > Manage Storage to check the free space on the iCloud storage.
-If the iCloud storage is limited, you can choose to purchase to enlarge more iCloud storage or deleted unused data to free up storage.
+You can go to Settings, click your device name, then iCloud > iCloud Storage to check the free space available.
+If the iCloud storage is limited, you can choose to purchase more iCloud storage or deleted useless files to free up storage.

 As what has said previously, iPhone should be connected with stable WiFi or cellular data when uploading photos to iCloud.
-So stable network connection should be ensured to resolve the ‘iCloud photos not syncing’ issue.
+So stable network connection should be ensured to resolve the iCloud photos not uploading or syncint issue.
 Check the tips below to improve network stability.

 Restart and reset the router: Turn off the router by pressing the power button then turn it on.
 After that, you may find that the network connection become much better.
 If the network is still poor, you can click the Reset button to reset the router.